 Robin Skeen is Senior Vice President and Chief Internal Auditor at Seattle Bank.
 Robin joined the Bank in 2016.
 Robin is responsible for planning, organizing, and directing, the internal and external audits for the Bank.
 She also oversees Bank Compliance.
 Robin is a CPA and has over 20 years’ experience in accounting, audit and risk management, with 13 of those years in the banking industry.
 Robin’s banking career began at Washington Mutual where she served as Vice President and Controller of Enterprise Risk Management.
 Robin earned a degree in Accounting from Washington State University and is a graduate of the ABA Stonier School of Banking at the University of Pennsylvania/Wharton and holds a certificate in leadership from the Wharton School as well.

-Karen Mefford is Executive Vice President and Chief Operating Officer at Seattle Bank.
-Karen joined the Bank in 2014 and is responsible for overseeing and managing the Bank’s day-to-day operations.
+Karen Mefford is Executive Vice President, Corporate Initiatives at Seattle Bank.
+Karen joined the Bank in 2014 and is responsible for overseeing and managing projects related to the Bank's digital offering and core systems.
 Karen has over 20 years of banking experience, with deep expertise in vendor and operations management.
 Karen began her career with Washington Federal, and spent many years with the Federal Home Loan Bank of Seattle, where she served as Vice President and Director of Operations.
 She earned a degree from Gonzaga University.

 Jayson Callies is Executive Vice President and Chief Technology Officer at Seattle Bank.
 Jayson joined the Bank in 2016 and is responsible for managing the Bank’s IT infrastructure and the evaluation and implementation of new client facing technologies.
 Jayson has over 16 years of bank technology experience, with extensive expertise in network infrastructure, core banking systems and communications technology.
 Jayson began his banking technology career with Whidbey Island Bank, working there for over 9 years.
 Jayson most recently was employed with Northwest Bank where he held the position of Senior Vice President and Chief Technology Officer.